-For the past year, it seems like a once thought dead genre; anti-gravity / futuristic racing games, have been making a comeback.
+It seems like a once thought dead genre; anti-gravity / futuristic racing games have been making a comeback for the past year.
 I’m not talking about the emergence of one or two, but at least six games that I’ve counted so far.
-Out of those, Redout , is the only so far that has made it out of early access/ beta access and into retail.
-That said, I plunked down my cash and picked up the newly released futuristic racing title to see if was up to snuff.
+Out of those, Redout is the only one that has made it out of early access/ beta access and retail.
+That said, I plunked down my cash and picked up the newly released futuristic racing title to see if it was up to snuff.

 Game Name: Redout